allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### Important!

-* An important aspect to understand is that the “presenting a visual feedback” does not have to mean a noticeable visual effect for the user.
+* An important aspect to understand is that “presenting a visual feedback” does not have to mean a noticeable visual effect for the user.
 Some interactions do not give the user any visual feedback of the interaction and such interactions also report its INP value. **The INP metric only measures the time to completion of the rendering (presenting a new frame) process (even if visually nothing has changed for the user)!**